Weak Enforcement and Low Compliance in PCI DSS: A Comparative Security Study: Introduction

 This raises a key question: How can compliance with PCI DSS be improved?
 Specifically, it is important to consider whether this low compliance rate is unique to PCI DSS, or if similar patterns are observed in other similar frameworks.
 If other data security frameworks such as HIPAA (Health Insurance Portability and Accountability Act), the Directive (EU) 2022/2555 (NIS2) and GDPR exhibit higher implementation rates, it becomes necessary to examine the factors contributing to this disparity.
 One plausible explanation lies in the differences in enforcement mechanisms.

 This study compares success rates of PCI DSS and other data security frameworks, namely HIPAA, NIS2, and GDPR, using implementation rates as the primary metric, with additional indicators employed when direct implementation data is unavailable.
 It further investigates the enforcement mechanisms in each data security framework to determine whether stronger enforcement is associated with higher compliance.
 The aim is to assess whether enforcement strategies influence implementation outcomes and to identify practical recommendations for improving compliance in PCI DSS.
+Data for the study were drawn from cited publicly available official sources and studies from 2022--2025.
+This investigation is guided by the following primary research question: